Whether you accept it or not, we all persuade or get persuaded to do something on a daily basis.

 Providing clear and concise information, addressing any concerns or objections, and demonstrating competence can help build trust.

 Building rapport and emphasizing common goals or values can also help establish a foundation of trust and make it easier to persuade effectively.

 Positive persuasion is a great method for positively influencing others.

 Moreover, it helps us ditch the manipulative approach to marketing.

 And I think.. together we can make a conscious effort to practice positive persuasion.. can’t we?

 Found this article helpful?

-Sign up for The Onli Marketing Newsletter (FREE) & you’ll find more golden nuggets inside on marketing & conversion to make your brand the talk of the town.
+Sign up for The Marketing Fundamentals Newsletter (FREE) & you’ll find more golden nuggets inside on marketing & conversion to make your brand the talk of the town.